 The gallery shelters fossilised bones of a dinosaur.
 (Image: Richard Poulton)

 The new Great Southern Land gallery tells a uniquely Australian story.
 Take a tour to get an introduction to the museum highlights.

-The National Gallery is regarded as one of the best museums and art galleries in Canberra.
-It has more than 166,000 words in its permanent collection, which strikes the perfect balance between old, new, modern and masterpiece.
+The National Gallery has more than 166,000 words in its permanent collection, which strikes the perfect balance between old, new, modern and masterpiece.

 Defo spend a day in the oft-overlooked Sculpture Garden, which includes works by Henry Moore.
 The National Gallery has one of the world’s largest collections of Aboriginal and Torres Strait Islander art.

 7. Dine at all of Canberra’s hatted restaurants